Pratishthan

 She built a grand staircase for the Kundalini to spiral up the Sushumna channel to the Sahastrar.
 Another staircase to its left formed the Ida channel that serviced the Annapurna chakra in the Nabhi, and the one to its right, the Pingla channel emanated from the right Swadisthan, the centre of creativity and music.

 All the material used was to enhance the vibrations .
 Whereas material that was bereft of vibrations like plastics, synthetics, and aluminium were taboo.
 Marble absorbs the vibrations most, and She specially chose pink marble to embrace Her Sahaji children with the glow of Her love.
 The engineers suggested an imposing facade but She did not want her Sahaji children to feel distant from Her by its awe, and hence She said that Her children who were coming to their Mother’s house, should feel the warmth of Her love.
 On a visit to Rajasthan She was drawn by the vibrations of the humble Rajasthani stone craftsmen, and bought a Haveli.
 She then reassembled the lattices to create a homely, Motherly facade.
-Not just that, She placed her first born son Shri Ganesha on the threshold to escort the new born babies to the Lotus Feet of their Mother.

 Since the land was at different levels, the engineers suggested reducing the plinth to zero level.
 But Her divine vision transformed the disadvantage to an advantage and incorporated a split level instead.
 From time to time She stayed in every room.